Achievable logoAchievable logo

 Brainwave activity

-• Stage 2: Characterized by continued theta wave activity interspersed with sleep spindles—brief bursts of faster brain waves that may support learning and memory.
+• Stage 2: Characterized by continued theta wave activity interspersed with sleep spindles - brief bursts of faster brain waves that may support learning and memory.

-• Stage 3 (deep sleep): Marked by low-frequency, high-amplitude delta waves (less than 3Hz), significant slowing of physiological processes, and a deeper, harder-to-disrupt sleep.
+• Stage 3 (deep sleep): Marked by low-frequency, high-amplitude delta waves (less than 3Hz).
+Physiological processes slow significantly, and sleep becomes deeper and harder to disrupt.

 Hypnogram showing sleep stages through a sleep cycle